 The Hall of Fame inductees and recognized individuals are selected on the basis of their contributions that have provided countywide, state, national or international impact.
 Achievement for recognition may have been in the arts, humanities, business, industry, agriculture, health, government, politics, sports, education, homemaking, the media, volunteer activities, distinguished personal achievements or any other specified area.

-The women, inducted into the Greene County Women's Hall of Fame at a ceremony in September, 2016, are:
+The women to be inducted into the Greene County Women's Hall of Fame at a ceremony in September, 2019, are:

 Nominees must be native-born Greene Countians or currently residing in the county (a 10-year residency is required)

 Nominations may be made at any time by an individual or organization by completing the Hall of Fame Nomination Form or by following the format of this form to generate a nomination using a computer.